Mo Ibrahim’s 7 Ultimate Life Lessons for Every Young People

 Interesting!
 Watch Mo Ibrahim’s 7 Ultimate Life Lessons for Every Young People Video below

-Having developed interest in telecommunication, Mo Ibrahim, decided to specialize in the then-unfashionable field of mobile communications.
-At the time, there wasn’t a sure way to make a lot of money from the field, but he chose this career based on his interest.
+Having developed an interest in telecommunication, Mo Ibrahim decided to specialize in the then-unfashionable field of mobile communications.
+At the time, there wasn’t a sure way to make a lot of money from the field, but he chose this career based on his interests.
 “I found the work thrilling and absorbing.
 I certainly had no idea it was going to make me a lot of money“, he said.

 Wealth is the result of creating significant amount of value.
 If you focus more on developing the capacity to add value, the money will follow.